Latin American nations seek Venezuela crisis mediation

 Four Latin American nations will join an attempt to mediate Venezuela's political crisis in new talks later this month, the president of the Dominican Republic said on Thursday.

-SANTO DOMINGO/CARACAS: Four Latin American nations will join an attempt to mediate Venezuela's political crisis in new talks later this month, the president of the Dominican Republic said on Thursday.
+SANTO DOMINGO/CARACAS: Various Latin American nations will join an attempt to mediate Venezuela's political crisis in new talks later this month, the president of the Dominican Republic said on Thursday.

 Danilo Medina hosted high-level delegations from Venezuela's feuding government and opposition for two days in the latest foreign-led effort to ease a standoff alarming the world.

 "We advanced definition of an agenda on Venezuela's big problems.
-A commission of friendly countries was agreed," the Dominican leader told reporters, saying Mexico, Chile, Bolivia, Nicaragua would join the process.
+A commission of friendly countries was agreed," the Dominican leader told reporters, saying Mexico, Chile, Bolivia, Nicaragua would join the process with others to be announced.

 The next talks would be held on Sept.
 27, again in the Dominican capital Santo Domingo, he added.